alecthomas/gometalinter/README.md

 Gometalinter also supports the commonly seen `<path>/...` recursive path format.
 Note that this can be *very* slow.

+## Troubleshooting

+Sometimes gometalinter will not report issues that you think it should.
+There are two things to try in that case:

+### 1. Update to the latest build of gometalinter and all linters

+    go get -u github.com/alecthomas/gometalinter
+    gometalinter --install --update

+If you're lucky, this will fix the problem.

+### 2. Analyse the debug output

+If that doesn't help, the problem may be elsewhere (in no particular order):

+1. Upstream linter has changed its output or semantics.
+2. gometalinter is not invoking the tool correctly.
+3. gometalinter regular expression matches are not correct for a linter.
+4. Linter is exceeding the deadline.

+To find out what's going on run in debug mode:

+    gometalinter --debug

+This will show all output from the linters and should indicate why it is failing.
+If the problem looks like a bug, please file an issue and paste the debug output.

 ## Details

 ```